 As this is a newsletter intended for the benefit of shipping companies in order that safety be maintained while avoiding unnecessary expenses, what can you do without being a cyclone expert?

 - Avoid sole reliance on distance calculators.
 While they have their purpose, you need to know the likelihood of heavy weather along various routes because no one wants major deviations during a voyage which can ruin the budgeted profits.
 To expect a great circle, when situations as those shown above are possible, is to find disappointment after the voyage.
 Results and likelihood of heavy weather can be seen in the following image where the route and results vary by season, and the likelihood of encountering high winds and waves are tabularized.

 - Be aware of how the above discussion about re-curving storms affects the safe and dangerous semi-circles of a storm as shown in the following image (for the northern hemisphere).
 Consult with StormGeo about the implications.

-- Be aware of the aspects of ECO-steaming in areas of prolonged heavy weather which can be generated by slow moving typhoons.
+- Be aware of the aspects of ECO-steaming in areas of prolonged heavy weather that can be generated by slow moving typhoons.
 It is not always best policy to simply slow-down in heavy weather, especially if that heavy weather is not going anywhere and it may even preclude the ability to pass safely ahead of a particular storm.

 - Ships cannot just go anywhere that is wet!
 There are large parts of the South China Sea which are not navigable for commercial shipping as this image shows the main trade lanes through the central waters, with a secondary lane near Indonesia and the Philippines.
-The decision to add miles to avoid a storm which might be prevailing in an area can be costly and StormGeo is well equipped to help you understand the implications of these decisions.
+The decision to add miles to avoid a storm which might be prevailing in an area can be costly, and StormGeo is well-equipped to help you understand the implications of these decisions.
 There are many other areas to be considered with similar restrictions.